ninjaprawn/Pseudo/README.md

 **Current Version: 0.2**

-A small project that compiles Pseudocode into other languages.
+A small project that translate Pseudocode into other languages.

 See the <a href="https://github.com/ninjaprawn/Pseudo/issues/3">plans</a> for what's being worked on and coming up!